Top Bathtub Designs & How To Easily Clean a Tub

 Wet & Forget Shower is also equipped with an extendable trigger sprayer so you can easily reach those far, out-of-the-way spots.
 No more bending or backaches!

-Remember – what your bathtub is made of, affects its cleanability and durability.
+Remember, the cleanability and durability can be affected by the material of your bathtub.
 Keep your bathtub clean with just one weekly application of Wet & Forget Shower.
 No scrubbing or wiping necessary!